 Below are our top choices in mid range prices drain cameras.

 Get up to 4 hours on 1 battery with the Forbest Drain Camera.
-4 hours is plenty of time to inspect all your drains.
-Great for any homeowner because it inspects pipes up to 3 inches wide.
+4 hours is plenty of time to inspect all your drains but less time than you would get with other models so keep that in mind.
+Great for any homeowner or DIYer because it inspects pipes up to 3 inches wide.

 With 2 ways to record, USB or SD card, you won’t miss any drain issues.
 Usually with mid range models, you sacrifice the ability to record, but not with this bad boy.

-While even the Pro cameras only come with 10 LEDs, this Forbest Camera comes with 12!
-You'll be able to see anything in your pipes.
+While even the Pro cameras only come with 10 LEDs, this Forbest Camera comes with 12.
+The camera itself is 7/8 inch big which is plenty.
+You’ll be able to see anything in your pipes.